 If you find it difficult to create and run your online store, it’s going to cost you time and money.
-This is because you will have to spend a lot of your time working out how to do things, or your money hiring a (potentially expensive) designer to do the work for you.
+This is because you will have to spend a lot of your time working out how to do things, or a lot of your money hiring a designer to do the work for you.

 Fortunately, ecommerce platforms have been designed with you in mind.
 They make it easy to add the features, colors, fonts and functionality that you want on your store.

 They’re intuitive to use – this means that designing your store should feel natural; just point and click at the feature you want to add, remove or change.